scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_read_spatial.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 49-53
+GENERATED FROM PYTHON SOURCE LINES 47-51

 Let's first start with creating the :class:`anndata.AnnData` object.
 We will first just use the count matrix and the spatial coordinates.
-Specify the :attr:`anndata.AnnData.obsm` key as `"spatial"` is not strictly necessary but will save you a lot of typing since it's the default for both Squidpy and Scanpy.
+Specify the :attr:`anndata.AnnData.obsm` key as `'spatial'` is not strictly necessary but will save you a lot of typing since it's the default for both Squidpy and Scanpy.

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-56
+GENERATED FROM PYTHON SOURCE LINES 51-53

 .. code-block:: default

     adata = AnnData(counts, obsm={"spatial": coordinates})